-With that, I decided not to run new wiring for a wall charger.
-Instead, I had an electrician friend install a 40 amps NEMA 14-50 240V outlet and get a NEMA 14-50 adapter head for my Mobile Connector.
-All that the cost of some $600 and a nice bottle of wine.
+I decided not to run new wiring for a wall charger.
+Instead, I had an electrician friend install a 40 amps NEMA 14-50 240V outlet with a separate breaker, and get a NEMA 14-50 adapter head for my Mobile Connector — All that cost some $600 and a nice bottle of wine.

-By the way, make sure you get this done correctly.
+(Make sure you get this done correctly.
 I’d recommend using a professional for the job.
-I did.
+I did.)

-(I later got another Mobile Connector and mounted it in the garage as my home charging station and keep the original with the car.)
+I later got a second Mobile Connector and mounted it in the garage as my home charging station and keep the original with the car.

 With this, I have the option of trickle charging (5 miles per hour) via a regular outlet or faster charging (30 miles per hour) via the 240v outlet.
 I hardly use the latter at all — the former is all I’d need.